inkarkat/git-extensions/etc/hubcheats-submodules.md

 ### Prepare transaction:
-Note: Need to do a reverse integration (i.e. master to branch) because submodule changes must be pushed so that the superproject can reference them, but should not be visible on master yet. --no-merge stops short of the actual reintegration.
+Note: Need to do a reverse integration (i.e. master to branch) because submodule changes must be pushed so that the superproject can reference them, but should not be visible on master yet.
+First ffintegrate the submodules; --no-merge stops short of the actual reintegration; submodules are still on their feature branch:
-`$ git subsamebrdo --interactive ffintegratetom --push-branch --no-merge --no-checks`
+`$ git subsamebrdo --interactive ffintegratetom --push-branch --no-merge --no-checks` Then ffintegrate the superproject; here, the merge will happen (locally):
 0) submodule branch(es) have been fast-forwarded: that creates no commit on master, so no action here
    `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --rebase-single`